datastax/kafka-sink/docs/release-notes/README.md

 - You can deploy DataStax Apache Kafka Connector to stream records from an Apache Kafka topic to a cloud-based DataStax Astra database by using the `cloud.secureConnectBundle`.
 See Streaming data with the DataStax Apache Kafka Connector.
 (KAF-143)
-> **Note:** Note: DataStax Astra
+> [!NOTE]
- Open Beta participants can download the secure connect bundle from the DataStax Cloud console after creating an Astra database.
+> DataStax Astra Open Beta participants can download the secure connect bundle from the DataStax Cloud console after creating an Astra database.
 - You can pass all DataStax Apache Kafka Connector settings to the DataStax Java driver directly by using the `datastax-java-driver` prefix.
 See [Pass Kafka Connector settings directly to the DataStax Java driver](../config/java-driver.md) (KAF-79)
 - In the DataStax Apache Kafka Connector topic mapping, you can optionally extract a